BrendahKiragu/brendah-week-1-code-challenge-bank-transaction-app/README.md

   .
 Add Transactions: Easily add new transactions using a form.
   .
 Search Transactions: Filter through the list of transactions with the search bar.
   .View Transactions: View the list of your transactions displayed as a table.
+  .Delete a tansaction: delete a transaction from the table with the delete button.

   ## Installation
 To set up this project locally, follow these steps: